Baishaki-sfdc/Serverless/README.md

 ## Task 3: Testing the loading process
 upload an inventory file, then check that it loaded successfully.
 ## Task 4: Configuring notifications
-You want to notify inventory management staff when a store runs out of stock for an item.
+notify inventory management staff when a store runs out of stock for an item.
 For this serverless notification functionality, you will use Amazon SNS.
 ## Task 5: Creating a Lambda function to send notifications
-You could modify the existing Load-Inventory Lambda function to check inventory levels while the file is being loaded.
+You can modify the existing Load-Inventory Lambda function to check inventory levels while the file is being loaded.
 However, this configuration is not a good architectural practice.
 Instead of overloading the Load-Inventory function with business logic, you will create another Lambda function that is triggered when data is loaded into the DynamoDB table.
 This function will be triggered by a DynamoDB stream.
 ## Task 6: Testing the System
 upload an inventory file to Amazon S3, which will trigger the original Load-Inventory function.
 This function will load data into DynamoDB, which will then trigger the new Check-Stock Lambda function.
 If the Lambda function detects an item with zero inventory, it will send a message to Amazon SNS.
 Then, Amazon SNS will notify you through SMS or email.